mtso/garden/README.md

 1. When I fight an enemy, we take turns damaging each other until one of us loses.
 I do damage based off of my level and my weapon.
 The enemy does damage based off of its level.
 Damage is somewhat random within a range.
 1. When I find and beat the boss, I win.
 1. The game should be challenging, but theoretically winnable.

-## Known Issues

-- When a mob is generated on top of the exit, the mob is displayed, (but mob should be placed elsewhere)